 * Increasing skepticism about tax overhaul push hurts dollar

-* Euro hits six-day high vs dollar (Updates prices, market activity; adds analyst’s comments)
+* Euro hits six-day high vs dollar (Updates throughout, adds analyst comment)

 By Saqib Iqbal Ahmed

-NEW YORK, Nov 9 (Reuters) - The U.S. dollar slipped to a six-day low against a basket of currencies on Thursday as investors fretted over a Republican tax plan that would delay corporate tax cuts.
+NEW YORK, Nov 9 (Reuters) - The U.S. dollar slipped to a six-day low against a basket of currencies on Thursday as investors balked at emerging details of the U.S. Senate Republicans’ version of a tax cut plan.

 Any potential delay in the implementation of tax cuts, or the possibility of proposed reforms being watered down, would tend to work against the dollar, analysts said.

-Britain’s Sterling was up 0.26 percent against the greenback after erasing earlier losses.
+Britain’s sterling was up 0.28 percent against the greenback, after erasing earlier losses.
 British Prime Minister Theresa May will restate her desire for a two-year Brexit implementation period when she meets European business organizations on Monday, her office said in a statement.

-The Swiss Franc hit a two-week high against the dollar after Swiss National Bank Chairman Thomas Jordan said the franc was currently “highly valued” but avoided reiterating his oft-repeated - until summer - statement that the franc was “significantly over-valued.”
-(Reporting by Saqib Iqbal Ahmed; Editing by Bernadette Baum and Dan Grebler)
+The Swiss Franc hit a two-week high against the dollar after Swiss National Bank Chairman Thomas Jordan said the franc was currently “highly valued” but avoided reiterating his until summer oft-repeated statement that the franc was “significantly overvalued.”
+(Reporting by Saqib Iqbal Ahmed; Editing by Susan and Bernadette Baum)